latticelabs/Mitty-deprecated-/Readme.md

 reference base as many times as there is an insertion.
 Deletions are simply skipped.
 For the purposes of computing `pos` we also add an imaginary base position at the end of the reference sequence (9 in this case)

+You can "read along" to these examples by running `python vcf2seq.py test -v` and seeing how different functions in `vcf2seq.py` implement these algorithms

 #### Generating CIGARS and POS for reads from `pos`
 Consider our last example and some reads from `M`